infraguys/genesis_oidc_ui/docs/auth-flow.md

   - IAM client information such as the current IAM client name and identifier.
 - A collapsible **Permissions requested** section below the ID card that is collapsed by default and, when expanded, shows the OIDC scopes requested by the application as a set of small badges.
 These scopes are loaded from the `/genesis/v1/iam/authorization_requests/<auth_uuid>` endpoint, where `auth_uuid` is taken from the `auth_uuid` query parameter in the current page URL.
 The `scope` string from the backend response is split into individual scopes before rendering.
 - An actions block with:
-  - a primary **Provide data** button that, in the current version, logs the confirmation click to the browser console (future versions can attach additional behavior, such as navigation or callbacks);
+  - a primary **Provide data** button that confirms the current authorization request (identified by the `auth_uuid` query parameter) by calling the backend endpoint described in `authorization-flow.md` and, on success, redirects the browser to the final redirect URL returned by the backend;
   - a secondary **Sign out** button that clears tokens via `tokenStorage.clearAll()` and returns the UI to the unauthenticated login state.

 The same rules that apply to the login panel layout (alignment, spacing, and responsiveness) also apply to the user information panel, so switching between `LoginPanel` and `UserInfoPanel` does not change the overall page layout.